GatoGraphQL/ExtensionStarter/README.md

 }
 ```

-Create empty file `stubs/wpackagist-plugin/your-extension/stubs.php`, to be filled with stubs for all classes/functions/constants invoked on your WordPress integration plugin (eg: WooCommerce, Yoast SEO, or Hello Dolly).
+Create empty file `stubs/wpackagist-plugin/your-extension/stubs.php`, to be filled with stubs for all classes/functions/constants invoked on your WordPress integration plugin (eg: WooCommerce, Yoast SEO, etc).

 <details>